quarka-org/docs.quarka.org/docs/user-manual/1-getting-started/installation.md

 # Installation Guide

-QA Assistant is the new name and improved version of our WordPress plugin previously known as **QA Analytics**.
+QA Assistants is the new name and improved version of our WordPress plugin previously known as **QA Analytics**.
 Currently available as a **public beta**, it introduces a redesigned interface and enhanced features -- while keeping the same plugin identifier: `qa-heatmap-analytics`.

 This guide will walk you through the steps to install the beta version on your WordPress site.